Arizona Corporation Commission business search — how to verify an entity

 Bottom line

-eCorp is reliable for entity state and name-change detection, but it’s a baseline lookup, not a complete underwriting tool.
-The captcha is automatable for pennies.
-If you’re verifying Arizona entities, search both the current name and the “Former Name” field — the latter catches name changes that most underwriters miss and that your competitor’s manual processor won’t find.
+The Arizona entity search is reliable for entity status and name-change detection, but it’s a baseline lookup, not a complete underwriting tool.
+If you’re verifying Arizona entities, search both the current name and the “Former Name” field — the latter catches name changes that most underwriters miss.
 Then cross-check with county UCC and federal tax ID.
 That’s the full picture.